getsoftware-eu/microservices-domain-driven-hotel-socialoffers-app/README.md

-# My vision of a Domain-driven Design and Clean Architecture implementation with microservices and AWS
+# My vision of a Domain-driven Design and Clean Architecture using microservices and AWS

-"Clean" (Layered) Architecture is another way to provide for <b>separation of concerns</b>, <b>encapsulation</b> and <b>decoupling</b>, by grouping code units by their domain and functional role within the application.
+The "Clean" (Layered) Architecture is another way to provide <b>separation of concerns</b>, <b>encapsulation</b> and <b>decoupling</b>, by grouping code units according to their domain and functional roles within the application.
+(This approach ensures that the architecture is easy to maintain and extend, as changes to one layer do not affect the others)

-### It's a refactoring of the old 'Hotel-interaction' project: an attempt to encapsulate domain-data (with Domain-driven Design and Clean Architecture).
+### To achieve this vision, I am refactoring my old 'Hotel-interaction' project, in order to encapsulate domain-data (using Domain-driven Design and Clean Architecture principles), which will enable us to create a modular and scalable system that can easily be adapted to future changes and enhancements.

 ![Agregates is only one entry to domain entities](/docs/img/diagramm1.png)

-For simplicity, <b>Jpa-entities</b> will be handled as <b>Domain-entities</b> directly at the <b>Domain-Layer</b>, but actually in Clean-architecture Jpa-Entities should be separated from Domain-entities and should be used only in <b>Infrastructure-Layer</b> (with Jpa Repository).
+To simplify the implementation, we are handling <b>JPA-entities</b> as <b>Domain-entities</b> directly at the <b>Domain-Layer</b>.
+However, in Clean-architecture,  it is best practice to separate JPA entities from domain entities  and use them only in the <b>Infrastructure-Layer</b> (with JPA repositories).
-Then they would not depend on each other, but this would require a double declaration of same entity-fields in different layers.
+This separation ensures, that the two types of entities do not depend on each other, but this would require a double declaration of same entity-fields in different layers.
+While this may seem redundant, it ensures that the domain layer is not tightly coupled to the JPA infrastructure layer, which would make the system less flexible and harder to maintain in the long term.

 ![Aggregate root](/docs/img/ddd.webp)